qizhit/fabflix/README.md

 - Restart the instance to ensure a clean state.
 - SSH into the EC2 instance again and perform a fresh Git clone of this project.
 - Use the prepared SQL files to create and populate the MySQL database
-- Use Maven to package the project and deploy the WAR file
+- Use Maven to package the project (master, slave) and deploy the WAR file
 - Once the deployment is complete, the application is accessible via the EC2 instance’s public IP

 ## Connection Pooling
 1. Code and Configuration Files
-- META-INF/context.xml (pool configuration)
+- META-INF/context.xml (pool configuration):environment separation, write/read separation, /moviedb?autoReconnect=true&amp;allowPublicKeyRetrieval=true&amp;useSSL=false&amp;cachePrepStmts=true
-- All files using PreparedStatement, listed in the Prepared Statements section.
+- Usage: All files using PreparedStatement, listed in the Prepared Statements section.

 2. How Connection Pooling is Utilized
 - The context.xml file defines a connection pool using org.apache.tomcat.jdbc.pool.DataSourceFactory.